stratum-mining/stratum/README.md

 * `subprotocols/template_distribution_sv2`

 ### 2.2 `utils`
-Offers an alternative buffer to use that is more efficient, but less safe than the default buffers used.
+Offers an alternative, more efficient buffer to use, but is less safe than the default buffers used.
 Also has network helpers.

 #### 2.2.1 `utils/buffer`